davisjam/vuln-regex-detector/README.md

 # How it works

-Scanning a project has three phases:
+Scanning a project has three stages:

 1. Regex extraction
 2. Vulnerability detection